eeichinger/mqtt-recorder/README.md

 - adds the option to control replay speed (via --realtime, --speed or --delay options)

 Downside:
-- as of now uses an outdated lib `hbmqtt` which doesn't work with python>3.7 and doesn't support TLS connections
+- as of now uses an outdated lib `hbmqtt` which doesn't work with python>3.7 and doesn't support TLS connections (see TODOs section below)

 Simple tool to record/replay MQTT data compatible with format produced by mosquitto_sub